-© Lighting Africa, October 2015

-The Products

 Lighting Africa works exclusively with products that have been quality-verified according to the standards maintained by our affiliated program, Lighting Global.
-These products have all undergone rigorous quality testing utilizing test methods in IEC Technical Specification 62257-9-5, thereby ensuring that they are safe, durable, and warranted.
-Lighting Africa and Lighting Global have recently expanded their activities to support solar home system kits (SHS) up to 100W.
-These products are all plug-and-play and can power appliances such as fans, radios, and televisions sets, in addition to providing light and mobile phone charging.
+These products have all undergone rigorous quality testing ensuring that they are safe, durable, and warranted.
+Our quality standards apply to products ranging from pico-pv lanterns up to 15W, to plug and play solar home systems (SHS) up to 350W, which can power appliances such as fans, radios, and televisions sets, in addition to providing light and mobile phone charging.
+We are currently developing test methods to expand our program support to larger decentralized solar energy solutions that have the ability to provide power for schools, health centers, and water pumping.

-Who Benefits?